Puerto Rico: Philately

+Cuisine

+Puerto Rican cuisine has its roots in the cooking traditions and practices of Europe (Spain), Africa and the Native Taínos.
+Basic ingredients include grains and legumes, herbs and spices, starchy tropical tubers, vegetables, meat and poultry, seafood and shellfish, and fruits.
+Main dishes include mofongo, arroz con gandules, pasteles, and pig roast (or lechón).
+Beverages include maví and piña colada.
+Desserts include flan, arroz con dulce (sweet rice pudding), piraguas, brazo gitanos, tembleque, polvorones, and dulce de leche.

 Sports

 Baseball was one of the first sports to gain widespread popularity in Puerto Rico.
 The Puerto Rico Baseball League serves as the only active professional league, operating as a winter league.
 No Major League Baseball franchise or affiliate plays in Puerto Rico; however, San Juan hosted the Montreal Expos for several series in 2003 and 2004 before they moved to Washington, D.C. and became the Washington Nationals.